Ron Kovic

 Ronald Lawrence Kovic (born July 4, 1946) is an American anti-war activist, author, and United States Marine Corps sergeant who was wounded and paralyzed in the Vietnam War.
-His best selling 1976 memoir Born on the Fourth of July was made into the film of the same name which starred actor Tom Cruise as Kovic, and was co-written by Kovic and directed by Oliver Stone.
+His best selling 1976 memoir Born on the Fourth of July was made into the 1989 film of the same name which starred Tom Cruise as Kovic and was co-written by Kovic and directed by Oliver Stone.

-Kovic received the Golden Globe Award for Best Screenplay on January 20, 1990, 22 years to the day that he was wounded in Vietnam, and was nominated for an Academy Award in the same category.
+Kovic received the Golden Globe Award for Best Screenplay on January 20, 1990, 22 years to the day after his being wounded in Vietnam.
+The work was also nominated for Best Adapted Screenplay for the Academy Award, BAFTA Award, and the Writers Guild of America Award.

 Early life

 Kovic was born in Ladysmith, Wisconsin, the second of six children of Patricia Ann Lamb (January 6, 1923 – June 30, 2006) and Eli Thomas Kovic (August 3, 1920 – May 1, 1999).
-Eli met Patricia while serving in the Navy during the Second World War after both enlisted shortly after the 1941 attack on Pearl Harbor.
-Eli was of Croatian ancestry.
-Patricia was of Irish ancestry.
-She was a housewife.
+Eli met Patricia while serving in the Navy during the Second World War.
+Both of them had enlisted shortly after the 1941 attack on Pearl Harbor.
+Eli was of Croatian ancestry and Patricia was of Irish ancestry.
+He managed a supermarket, while she was a homemaker.
 Kovic grew up in Massapequa, New York, and graduated in 1964 from Massapequa High School on Long Island.